rohgoyal/getting-started/bluemix/getting-started-discovering-apis/README.md

----copyright:  years: 2017lastupdated: "2017-06-01"---{:new_window: target="_blank"}{:shortdesc: .shortdesc}{:screen: .screen}{:codeblock: .codeblock}{:pre: .pre}# Getting Started Discovering APIs
+---copyright:  years: 2017lastupdated: "2017-06-01"---{:new_window: target="_blank"}{:shortdesc: .shortdesc}{:screen: .screen}{:codeblock: .codeblock}{:pre: .pre}# See how your APIs will be consumed by developers
 **Duration**: 30 mins
 **Skill level**: Beginner

+### Prerequisite

+Before starting this tutorial you should have completed the [Set Up and Configure Your Developer Portal](https://github.com/ibm-apiconnect/getting-started/blob/master/bluemix/setup-config-customize-dev-portal/README.md) tutorial.

 ### Objective
-This tutorial will help you get started using the **API Connect Developer Portal**.
-You will learn the following:
+In this tutorial you will experience how developers will consume the APIs availble in your **API Connect Developer Portal**.
+You will gain an understanding of how developers will:

-* Explore Products & APIs
+* Explore your Products & APIs
-* View & Test APIs
+* View & Test your APIs
-* Subscribe to APIs
+* Subscribe to your APIs

-### Before you begin
-You must have an **API Connect Developer Portal** installed.

----

 ### Explore Products & APIs
-In this tutorial, you will explore the products and APIs in the developer portal.
+In this tutorial, you will experience how the developer will explore the products and APIs in the developer portal.

 1. In a browser navigate to your **API Connect Developer Portal**.
 ![API Connect Developer Portal](images/1.1-developer-portal.png)